RavingSmurfGB/MuteOnMuteOff/Readme.md

 ## How It Works
 This program will mute and unmute your microhpone via a hotkey or a macro key.
 You will need python for this program and was created using Python 3.9.5 although the latest update should work!

 Download here: https://www.python.org/downloads/windows/

+The default hotkey to Mute/ Unmute is ctrl + enter

+You will need to confugre the microphone in order to use this program, see ...

 ## Installation
 ### Automated Install